joshbegley/nyt-latest/previous.md

 `They’re also easy to make ahead and packed with spinach and cottage cheese, ready to power you through the day.`\
 https://nytimes.com/2026/01/09/dining/easy-breakfast-idea-spinach-egg-bites.html

-**The Briefing: An unconvincing victory?
+**The Briefing: Mali 0 Senegal 1 - An unconvincing win?
 Ndiaye's best game so far?
-And what was Bissouma thinking?**\
+What was Bissouma thinking?**\
 `The Athletic's writers analyse the first quarter-final at the 2025 Africa Cup of Nations `\
 https://nytimes.com/athletic/6948912/2026/01/09/mali-senegal-afcon-analysis/